ttharawun/ny-cooking/README.md

 ## Data Collection and Update Process

-The data collection process is not automated (i.e., no new recipe is added even if it might be available on the source website).
-However, to access updated data, one must simply run the scripts in the `get_recipe.R` script in the `R` folder.
+In our project, we did not automate the data collection process (i.e., no new recipe is added even if it might be available on the source website).
+If you want to get new recipes, you can do so by simply running the scripts in the `get_recipe.R` script in the `R` folder.

 ## Architecture and Where to Start